climbingwebsite/climbingwebsite.github.io/_posts/2015-04-23-czech-republic.markdown

 While climbing is so present in the country's sport scene, there are also strong rules about when and how it can be practiced outdoors:

 * **There is little or no use of bold rings** - that means that you need to master the use of additional climbing equipment such as nuts or slings.
 But that is not all: because the sandstone is a very fragile rock, you can use additional equipment only if it is not made of metal.
-That means that you will need to use devices like these:
+That means that you will need to use devices like the ones below;

 ![image](img/Labek/DSC09630.jpg)